Victor Bulmer-Thomas

 He studied at New College, Oxford University for his undergraduate degree, where he obtained a first.
-In 1975 he graduated with a PhD from St Antony's College, Oxford, with an original dissertation on Costa Rica where he pioneered the concept of constructing databases from primary sources and applying them to Latin American economic history.
+In 1975 he graduated with a DPhil from St Antony's College, Oxford, with an original dissertation on Costa Rica where he pioneered the concept of constructing databases from primary sources and applying them to Latin American economic history.
 While at university, he became involved in left-wing student politics.

 Academic career

 Early years in Scotland

 His first academic post was at the Fraser of Allander Institute for Research on the Scottish Economy at the University of Strathclyde in Glasgow.
 He was one of the first to be appointed to this new Institute, where he worked with a team of economists building a model of the Scottish economy that required the construction of an input-output model.
 While at the Institute, he also worked as a consultant to the Moroccan government. where he applied his knowledge and use of input-output tables.

 His first published works were on the Scottish economy, including a study of the household savings rate and the Scottish balance of payments on the eve of oil production.
 However, his experience in the field of input-output analysis (he also built an input-output table for Guatemala) led to the publication of his first book with a foreword by the Nobel laureate Wassily Leontief (Input-Output Analysis for Developing Countries: Sources, Methods and Applications, 1982).